JoshuaGRubin/AI-Tweet-Validator/README.md

 source <project_path>/twitter_creds.bat.bat
 ```

+## Troubleshooting

+- There's a occationally a problem with TensorFlow Hub that casuses the following error:

+>Encoder tf-hub error:
+RuntimeError: Missing implementation that supports: loader(*('/var/folders/0w/pn889r517f9220q1vl66k7_h0000gn/T/tfhub_modules/1fb57c3ffe1a38479233ee9853ddd7a8ac8a8c47',), **{})

+This seeme to have something to do with the way Universal Sentence Encoder is cached.
+Sometimes it's deleted, but TF Hub still thinks it's present.
+If you encounter this, simply delete the directory mentioned in the error and rerun.

 ## Configs
 `configs\config.json` allows you to cusomize a number of features of the project pipeline.
 These include: